You can access our digital parenting support services via: www.parents.actionforchildren.org.uk

 We are legally obliged to make sure that we only use your information for the purpose for which it was requested, and to make sure it is kept securely.

-Your personal information, conversations and notes will be stored on Intercom (the platform for our live chat service) and Action for Children servers and only shared with partner organisations: selected government organisations (such as Department of Education), health services, and children’s agencies, for the purpose of contacting families to provide appropriate and timely services, evaluate service provision and for statistical analysis.
+We may share your personal data with partner organisations or other support agencies for the purpose of contacting families to provide appropriate and timely services, evaluate service provision and for statistical analysis.
+This may include selected government organisations (such as the Department of Education), health services, and children’s agencies.
 You will be informed of any organisations that we intend to refer you to.

 We may share anonymised case studies and transcripts from our live chat service in reports to our commissioners.
 We may also share anonymised quotes and case studies from our live chat service for marketing and promotional purposes.
 If you provide feedback at the end of a chat, we may contact you by email to see if you are happy for us to use your feedback along with your name.